yogggithub/algorithm/README.md

 2. PointSET.class only needs to use the provided SET data type to save points, and then call the corresponding methods of Point2D.class to complete the API one by one.
 3. KdTree.class can refer to BinarySeachTree, create an inner class named TreeNode, and save and find nodes according to BST.
    > My TreeNode inner class should have a lot of room for optimization, I just use BST directly, not carefully optimize the code

+# Part II

+## Week 1

+### Assignment: WordNet
+My score is 98

+1. wordNet.class
+   > isRooted(): each node needs to have out edge, otherwise it is not rooted
+   > hasCycle(): call DirectedCycle::hasCycle() in the course API
+2. SAP.class
+   > Whether int or Iterable, you can directly call the BreadthFirstDirectedPaths constructor in the course API
+   > Whether length() or ancestor(), the idea is to find the shortest route.
+   > Not sure why it fails Test 17: check length() and ancestor() with zero-length iterable arguments

+Translated with www.DeepL.com/Translator (free version)